Robust multiple change-point detection for multivariate variability using data depth: Introduction

+The change-point literature is therefore lacking methods for specifically detecting multiple changes in the variability of multivariate data.
+Many of the papers discussed focus on the at most one change problem, or are not designed to detect changes in variability, or even changes in the covariance matrix of the data.
+The only directly comparable paper is that of \citep{Wang2021}.
+Even this method is designed for the high dimensional setting; in our simulation study, when the dimension is low to moderate, our method outperforms this method.
+The other comparable methods would be those that detect multiple, general changes in the distribution of the data, such as those of \citep{Zhang2017}.
+We demonstrate that our method is able to outperform these general methods in simulation, when the change-points are all variability change-points.
+This is not surprising; our method sacrifices generality for accuracy.

+In addition, the aforementioned change-point methods do not consider robustness to outlying observations.
+For example, many of the existing methods assume that the data are sub-Gaussian \citep{Dette2018, Wang2021}.
+Furthermore, existing papers often present no simulation results concerning a method's performance under heavy tailed data.
+For example, we show in simulation that the methods of \citep{Matteson2014, Wang2021} do not perform well when the data are heavy tailed.
+By contrast, our theoretical and simulation results show that our method works well in scenarios where the data are heavy tailed.

 The rest of the paper is organized as follows, Section \ref{sec::prel} introduces the data model, data depth and depth-based ranks.
-Section \ref{sec::meth} outlines the proposed change-point algorithms.
-Section \ref{sec::theo} presents the main consistency results and any necessary assumptions.
-Section \ref{sec:sim} presents simulation results, including a discussion of the algorithm parameters.
-We test the proposed change-point algorithms in a variety of scenarios and compare the methods to one another.
+Section \ref{sec::meth} outlines the proposed change-point detection procedures.
+Section \ref{sec::theo} presents consistency results (with rates) for both of our presented methods.
+Section \ref{sec:sim} presents simulation results, including a discussion of the tuning parameters.
+We test the proposed change-point methods in a variety of scenarios and compare the methods to one another as well as to the methods of \citep{Matteson2014, Zhang2017, Wang2021}.
 In Section \ref{sec::da} we analyze four European daily stock returns.
 This is the same data set analyzed by \cite{Galeano2017} and we compare our results to theirs.

-\section{Preliminary Material}
+\section{Preliminary material}

-\subsection{Data Depth Functions}
+\subsection{Data depth functions}

 Data depth functions, among other things, provide a method of defining quantiles and ranks for multivariate data, which in turn facilitates the extension of univariate methods based on these functions to the multivariate setting and beyond.
 A data depth function $\mathcal{D}(\cdot ;F)\colon \rd{d}\rightarrow\re$ assigns each value in $x\in \rd{d}$ a real number which describes how central $x$ is with respect to some distribution $F$ (over $\rd{d}$).
 Often $F=F_{*,\scaled{N}}$, the empirical distribution of the data and the depth values $\mathcal{D}(x ;F_{*,\scaled{N}})$ describe how central or `deep' $x$ is in the sample.